 Pre-filled syringes containing 8 mg/0.16 mL, 16 mg/0.32 mL, 24 mg/0.48 mL, 32 mg/0.64 mL, solution for injection.

 Each pack contains 1 pre-filled syringe with stopper, needle, needle shield, safety device and 1 plunger rod.

-The active substance is buprenorphine.
+ce is buprenorphine.

 The following pre-filled syringes are available: